katlynmurphy54/CSC545GroupProject/README.md

-# CSC 545 Group Project
+# CSC 545 Group Project - Spring 2021

 This is the source code for our submission of the CSC 545 group project in Spring 2021 @ EKU.